-Recoverability of investments in Group companies and associates See note 10 to the annual accounts Key Audit Matter How the Matter was Addressed in Our Audit The recoverable amount of investments in Group Our audit procedures included the following: companies and associates is determined, for those Evaluating the design and implementation of the key companies in which there is objective evidence of controls related to the process of calculating the impairment, by applying valuation techniques which recoverable amount. often require the exercising of judgement by the Directors and the use of assumptions and estimates.
-Assessing impairment indicators identified by the Due to the uncertainty associated with these estimates, Company, as well as the methodology and it has been considered a relevant aspect of the audit. assumptions used to estimate the recoverable amount, contrasting the information contained in the model with the business plans of investees in which indications of impairment exist.
-We also involved our specialists to assess the reasonableness of the main assumptions and calculation methods used by the Company.
+Recoverability of investments in Group companies and associates - equity instruments See note 10 to the annual accounts Key Audit Matter How the Matter was Addressed in Our Audit The recoverable amount of investments in Group Our audit procedures included the following: companies and associates is determined, for those Evaluating the design and implementation of the key companies in which there is objective evidence of controls related to the process of calculating the impairment, by applying valuation techniques which recoverable amount. often require the exercising of judgement by the Directors and the use of assumptions and estimates.
+Assessing impairment indicators identified by the Due to the uncertainty associated with the Company, as well as the methodology, hypotheses establishment of these estimates, it has been and assumptions used to determine the recoverable considered a relevant aspect of the audit. amount.
 We also assessed whether the information disclosed in the annual accounts meets the requirements of the financial reporting framework applicable to the Company.

-Other information: Directors' Report
+Other information: Directors' Report \

-Other information solely comprises the 2018 directors' report, the preparation of which is the responsibility of the Company's Directors and which does not form an integral part of the annual accounts.
+Other information solely comprises the 2019 directors' report, the preparation of which is the responsibility of the Company's Directors and which does not form an integral part of the annual accounts.